gbrivady/Subehoshi/README.md

 Number of objects to run in the simulation can be passed as command line argument.

+Simulation starts on hold, press "P" to play/pause and if paused "N" to display the next frame.

 ## Planned Features

 - A nice GUI, a better Camera, better displaying, and 3D